cloud36/uplift_modeling_criteo/eda_notebooks/readme.md

 2. Features should be independent of treatment / control group.
 If not, there was a problem with the randomization strategy.
 This can be confirmed with a Classifier 2 Sample Test (more about this test here)

 INSERT GRAPH and p-values

+## Similarity and Distance

+## Data Preprocessing

+In regards to data preprocessing, most of this was undertaken by Criteo.
+Therefore most of the tasks during this project will focus on model development and analysis.

 ## Notebooks
 - link 1